arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 ## Defining the success / happy path

-The code below shows how we define a function which _successfully_ returns a `User`.
+The code below shows how we can define a function which _successfully_ returns a `User`.

 <!--- INCLUDE
 import arrow.core.Either